GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 Lighthouse is an automated website auditing tool that helps developers diagnose issues and identify opportunities to improve the user experience of their sites.
 It measures several dimensions of user experience quality in a lab environment, including performance and accessibility.
 The latest version of Lighthouse ([6.0](/lighthouse-whats-new-6.0/), released mid-May 2020) includes additional audits, new metrics, and a newly composed performance score.

 <figure class="w-figure">
-  {% Img src="image/admin/4j72CWywp2D88Xti8zBf.png", alt="Lighthouse 6.0 showing the latest Core Web Vitals metrics", width="800", height="527" %}
+  {% Img src="image/admin/4j72CWywp2D88Xti8zBf.png", alt="Lighthouse 6.0 showing the latest Core Web Vitals metrics", width="800", height="527", class="w-screenshot" %}
 </figure>

 Lighthouse 6.0 introduces three new metrics to the report.
 Two of these new metrics—[Largest Contentful Paint](/lcp/) (LCP) and [Cumulative Layout Shift](/cls/) (CLS)—are lab implementations of Core Web Vitals and provide important diagnostic information for optimizing user experience.
 Given their importance for assessing user experience, the new metrics are not only measured and included in the report, they are also factored in calculating the performance score.